GioF71/upmpdcli-docker/doc/example-configurations.md

 ### User mode

 Using `PUID` and `PGID` is optional, but when using volumes in read-write mode (for example the `/cache` volume), it will help you if you want to have those files created with a specified user.
 Generally, the main user of a desktop system has uid and gid set to `1000`, but you can verify your user and group id by simply typing `id` from a terminal.
-The output will indicated the user and group id of the current user.
+The output will show the user and group id of the currently logged user.

 ### Media Server mode